rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    >>> print(x, nfx)
     ethz 116.950

-In :numref:`printRobustNetFlowsRanking`, we may now verify that *ETH Zürich* obtains indeed the highest *NetFlows* score, and gives, hence the **most credible** *first-ranked* Dept of the 75 potential candidates.
+In :numref:`printRobustNetFlowsRanking` (Line 16), we may now verify that *ETH Zürich* obtains indeed the highest *NetFlows* score, and gives, hence the **most credible** *first-ranked* Dept of the 75 potential CS Departs.

 How may we now convince the reader, that our pairwise outranking based ranking result here is more objective, and makes perhaps more sense, than the value theory based THE ranking?

 How to judge the quality of a ranking result ............................................

 In a multiple criteria based ranking problem, inspecting pairwise marginal performance differences may give objectivity to global preferential statements.
-That a Dept *x* convincingly outranks Dept *y* may thus conveniently be checked.
-The *ETH Zürich* Computer Science Dept is, for instance, first ranked before the *Caltech* Dept in both previous rankings.
+That a CS Dept *x* convincingly outranks Dept *y* may thus conveniently be checked.
+The *ETH Zürich* CS Dept is, for instance, first ranked before *Caltech*'s Dept in both previous rankings.
 Lest us check the preferential reasons.

 .. code-block:: pycon
    :name: pairwiseComparisons